 1. monday dev

 Imagine a world where your entire product development cycle flows seamlessly from ideation to launch.
 That’s the reality monday dev brings to the table.
-This powerhouse platform connects tech teams, leadership, and client-facing departments in one intuitive space with intuitive features, ensuring everyone’s on the same page — and loving every minute of it.
+This powerhouse platform connects tech teams, leadership, and client-facing departments in one collaborative space with intuitive features, ensuring everyone’s on the same page — and loving every minute of it.

 Key features of monday dev